FadekemiAkinduyile/PortfolioProjects/README.md

 **Acknowledgement:**

-The knowledge applied in this project were learned from Alex The Analyst's tutorial.
+The knowledge applied in this project was learned from Alex The Analyst's tutorial.

 https://www.youtube.com/watch?v=qfyynHBFOsM&list=PLUaB-1hjhk8H48Pj32z4GZgGWyylqv85f&index=2